(1) The definition of a "foreign company"

 A trade name must be included in the articles of incorporation and be registered.
 The trade name must be expressed in Japanese characters (hiragana, katakana and kanji) or letters of the alphabet.

-An injunction may be filed after incorporation if use is made of a trade name that may be mistaken for another company for dishonest purposes.
-Prior to registration, proper research should be conducted to determine that a trade name is not already in use by another firm.
+An injunction may be filed after incorporation if the mistakable trade name that seems similar with another company is used for dishonest purpose.
+Prior to registration, a proper research whether another company has already used it should be conducted to determine a trade name.

 Some business activities require that the company obtain special permission from (or submit special notification to) relevant government or municipal offices once the business has been established and trading has commenced.
 It is recommended to check beforehand whether or not your company will need to obtain such permissions or submit such notifications.